techbrave/techbrave.github.io/_posts/HIGH-FREQUENT/2019-11-24-system-design-basic.md

 # Long-polling VS Websocket vs server-sent events
+- How to detect new message has been sent?
+Poll
+  - Redundant empty responses? long poll

+- Can server be "proactive"?
+  - Websocket (bidirectional), push notification

 # System design steps (methodology)
 1. Clarify the requirement, and focus on the key features (~3)